TechnionYP5777/Smartcity-Smarthouse/README.md

 The system acts as a mediator between the sensors and the applications.
 The sensors send data to the system and the system notifies the applications that a new data has been received.

-In order to efficiently communicate the information between those components, We've implemented an **OS-like system** that runs a local sensors-server, contains an event driven file-system and an access control mechanism.
+In order to efficiently communicate the information between those components, We've implemented an **OS-like system** that runs a local sensors-server, contains an [event driven file-system](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki/The-Smathouse's-File-System) and an access control mechanism.

 Any Applications and sensors that are developed by 3rd party developers, must implement the platform's API.

+For more information, go to our [wiki](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki)

 ## Development Status
 [![Build Status](https://travis-ci.org/TechnionYP5777/Smartcity-Smarthouse.svg?branch=master)](https://travis-ci.org/TechnionYP5777/Smartcity-Smarthouse)